pantonante/3dRegistration/Experimenter/README.md

 ### Parameters experiment

-If you specify **more than one point cloud pair** and **values for at least one parameter** than you are running a parameters experiment.
+If you specify **more than one point cloud pair** and **values for at least one parameter** than you are running a parameters experiment (see the first example).
 The algorithm will be executed on all the datasets, eventually averaging on point clouds corresponding on the same value level (note that for each dataset, P, Q, and T are vectors) testing all the parameter combinations.

 The parameters combination are computed in the following way: for each parameter, the algorithm is executed using every possible value from the values array, setting all the other parameters with their nominal values.